platformsh-templates/strapi/README.md

 <details>
 <br>
 <summary style="font-size: 1.2em; weight:bold;">MongoDB</summary>
-If you prefer to use MongoDB as your preferred database, you can use it by following these steps.
+If you decide to use MongoDB as your preferred database, you can use it by following these steps.

 - Replace the `dbposgres` in the services.yaml file with the following: